yogeshw/upsornps/README.md

 - Calculates final salary based on current salary and growth rate
 - Estimates UPS monthly pension for employee and spouse (proportional to service years)
+- Calculates and displays minimum return rate required for NPS corpus to last perpetually
 - Calculates UPS lump sum amount at retirement.
 - Projects the future value of the UPS lump sum if invested.
 - Calculates NPS corpus accumulation with compound interest
 - Estimates NPS monthly pension and lump sum amount
-- Performs corpus depletion analysis
+- Performs corpus depletion analysis (with post-tax investment returns if tax rate is specified)
-- Provides year-by-year analysis of NPS corpus utilization
+- Provides year-by-year analysis of NPS corpus utilization, including NPS and UPS lump sum returns
-- Considers both employee and spouse pension phases
+- Considers both employee and spouse pension phases (spouse pension is 60% of employee's)
 - Accounts for post-retirement growth in UPS pension

 ## Usage